chardma3/Best-Bars-2021/README.md

 * Python
 code is validated through [PEP8](http://pep8online.com/).

+* Chrome Devtools
+is used to detect problems and test responsiveness  [CHROME DEVTOOLS](https://developers.google.com/web/tools/chrome-devtools/open).

+<span id="credits"></span>

 ## Credits

 ### Media

-Images used on the site have been sourced from liquor.com and delicious.com
+Images used on the site have been sourced from liquor.com and delicious.com.

 ### Content

 -   Concept, design, coding and text has been created by myself.
-Wikipedia has also been used for extra research
+Wikipedia has also been used for extra research.

 ## Coding Sources